3 Roof-Raking Tips for Quicker and Easier Roof Snow Removal

 2. Don’t try to remove all the snow in one or two pulls of the roof rake.
 It’s too difficult.
 You’ll either give up before the snow is cleared, or you’ll make a mistake and damage your roof.
 Instead, remove the snow in layers, a few inches at a time.

-3. Start from the bottom and work your way to the top.
+3. Start raking from the bottom of the roof and work your way to the top.
 For instance, if there’s a blanket of snow that extends 4 feet up your roof, start raking the 12 inches or so that’s closest to you.
 Don’t start raking the farthest-up part first.
 Remove the closest foot of snow, then remove the next-closest foot, and so forth.
 A good rule of thumb is to remove the snow in 12” increments (this depends of the overall depth of the snow, of course).
 The other reason you’ll want to go bottom-to-top is that you need to make sure you remove the snow on the overhangs first.
 If you try to remove the higher-up snow first, you’ll simply be creating a giant mound of snow on your overhangs.
 Not only can that mound form an ice dam over time (if you leave it there) but it makes it much harder for you to clear the other snow from the higher areas of your roof.
 Keep it simple and remove the snow closest to you first, and work your way up the slope of the roof.